wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.0.13 =
-* Added: a whole new set of product action hooks have been added.
+* Added: A whole new set of product action hooks have been added.
 Full details here: https://wpstorecart.com/documentation/wpstorecart-3/developers-api/extending-products/

 = 3.0.12 =
 * Added: The variation system has received some TLC to make choosing between variation types more intuitive.